Pumped Storage Hydropower Supply Curves

 Supply Curves Development

-NREL developed the PSH resource assessment and supply curves by adapting geospatial algorithms and a cost model developed for the Australia National University (ANU) Global Pumped Hydro Atlas.
+NREL developed the PSH resource assessment and supply curves by adapting geospatial algorithms and a cost model developed for the Australia National University (ANU) Global Greenfield Pumped Hydro Energy Storage Atlas.
 NREL adapted the model to reflect U.S.-specific inputs and modeling needs to better represent PSH technology development potential in tools such as NREL's Regional Energy Deployment System (ReEDS) model.

 Resource potential is often assessed in terms of geographic (or resource), technical, and economic potential—each of which represents a succession of additional complexity and input assumptions that leverage similar data and a common analysis flow.

-The remaining upper and lower reservoirs after applying technical potential criteria are paired by comparing upper and lower reservoir capacity to be within 10% of each other, applying the 12X distance criteria, and finally evaluating total paired system cost.
-The paired reservoirs are then optimized for lowest cost systems to develop a non-overlapping reservoir data set for each combination of assumed storage duration (8, 10, or 12 hours in this data set) and optional technical potential criteria.
-Total costs include both hydropower site and transmission development.
-The site development costs are taken from ANU's pumped hydro energy storage cost model with costs adjusted to align with industry expectations published in 2020 Grid Energy Storage Technology Cost and Performance Assessment, U.S. Department of Energy Technical Report (2020).
+After applying technical potential criteria, the remaining upper and lower reservoirs are evaluated for capacity (upper and lower reservoir capacity must be within 10% of each other), the 12× distance criteria, and total paired system cost.
+Exceptions are made for existing reservoirs, where the size similarity criterion is not enforced, and for mine pits, where head heights as low as 100 meters are allowed.
+The paired reservoirs are then optimized by cost to develop a non-overlapping reservoir dataset for each combination of assumed storage duration (8, 10, or 12 hours in this dataset) and optional technical potential criteria.
+Total costs include hydropower site and transmission development.
+The site development costs are taken from NREL’s bottom-up component-level PSH cost model, except for open-pit mine sites, which are not assigned costs because of high uncertainty.
+Retrofit costs to use existing reservoirs are also uncertain, so costs for sites using existing reservoirs are approximated by excluding the cost of that reservoir and dam.
 In addition, transmission spurline costs are taken from NREL analysis supporting the ReEDS model.
 See ReEDS Model Documentation Version 2020, NREL Technical Report (2021).

 A line graph showing pumped storage hydropower resource supply curves of capital cost versus cumulative installed capacity for 8-, 10-, and 12-hour storage durations.